Distances

 - North Greenwich 178.0

-Having successfully navigated the diversions around the various building sites of North Greenwich its nice to find yourself on Olympian Way with what is now an interrupted path to the Thames Barrier which is now finally visible.
-You can, of course, take a ferry back to Greenwich from here but that would be a shame.
-You can also ride the Emirates skyline to the Royal Docks on the other side.
-Only 1.6 miles to go!
+Having successfully navigated the diversions around the various building sites of North Greenwich its nice to find yourself on Olympian Way with what is now an uninterrupted path to the Thames Barrier which is now finally visible.
+Before setting off, you can take the Emirates skyline to the Royal Docks on the other side.
+Or, even more adventurous, climb to the top of the O2 Arena.

 - Thames Barrier 179.6

 Despite the rather unattractive surroundings the Thames Barrier is very impressive.
 Built in 1982 at a cost of £534m, it is designed to prevent rising sea levels from flooding the Thames.
 It is generally used 2-3 times per year in addition to an annual full tide test closure.
-The end of the Thames Path is marked at the Thames Barrier with a mural depicting each of the towns along the way and their height above sea level.
-There is a visitors centre where you can get a cup of tea.
-And that's about it.
-Now you just have to find your way out of here!
+This used to be the end of the Thames Path and so has lots of plaques and markings including a mural depicting each of the towns along the way and their height above sea level.

 Ready to book?